 I get it.
 You are most emotional and want to write about it when it’s fresh.
-But you remain tight lipped for a slew of reasons (you’re unsure what’s allowed to be said, unsure if you really have accurate information, fearful of jeopardizing anything with your new team or employment package, uncertain about how to accurately label your outcome, concerned about your image, feeling survivorship guilt, etc.).
+But you remain tight-lipped for a slew of reasons (you’re unsure what’s allowed to be said, uncertain if you have accurate information, fearful of jeopardizing anything with your new team or employment package, uncertain about how to accurately label your outcome, concerned about your image, feeling survivorship guilt, etc.).
 So you wait.
-And eventually you’re less emotional.
+And eventually, you’re less emotional.
 You mentally move on.

 This is where I find myself today.
 But I want to share some thoughts for other acqui-hired startup employees who find themselves here in the future.

 Find comfort in knowing others have been there, will go there, and feel exactly as you feel.
 It’s a roller coaster for everyone involved.

 On the one hand, you’re disappointed about 200 different things.
 You likely experienced an abrupt, radical 180.
 Your future outlook, current workload, and team change entirely overnight.
 It can be mind-blowing.
 But on the other hand, you’re incredibly thankful.
 Especially when you step back and compare yourself to others in the world.
 You have a job.
 You potentially have a generous retention package.
 You potentially have a bright, new future ahead of you, albeit a different one than you pictured for so long.
 You’re confused as you process everything, which is understandable given how much change is taking place.

 Here’s content that helps me process the situation:

 - https://changelog.com/founderstalk/53 – A FoundersTalk podcast episode (hosted by Adam Stacoviak) featuring Danielle Morrill, who was the CEO of Mattermark (acquired by FullContact).
 She’s now a GM at GitLab.
 I listened to this episode a hand full of times this past year and probably will again in the future.